Your Guide to Gerber File Extensions in PCB Design

 • X2 format: Upgrades on RS-274-X format to include information on layer location, pads and vias, controlled impedance requirements, and other attributes.
 Upon the 2014 release, UCAMCO declared the earlier RS-274-D standard “technically obsolete” in favor of RS-274-X and X2 because aperture definitions in RS-274-D are not standardized.

-One set of these files, as well as drill files, a BOM, centroid files, netlists, and a few other fab & assembly drawing files give your manufacturer everything they need to understand your board.
-To read more about the pros and cons of each format, read this recent (but still relevant) blog post from Ben Jordan.
+Aside from the X3 format, the earlier formats also require separate drill files, a BOM, centroid files, netlists, and a few other fab & assembly drawing files give your manufacturer everything they need to understand your board.
+To read more about the pros and cons of each format, read this older (but still relevant) blog post from Ben Jordan.

-The image below shows a set of RS-274-X Gerbers for an example 2-layer PCB.
+The image below shows a set of Gerbers (either RS-274-X or X2) for an example 2-layer PCB.
 From this list of files, we can see that they all have different extensions.
 The extension has the general format “GXY”, where X and Y refer to a specific function and/or layer assignment for the particular file.
-Under the RS-274-X standard, because there are no attributes attached to the file, the correspondence of each file to a specific layer in the PCB occurs through the extension.
+Under the RS-274-X and X2 standards, there are no attributes attached to each file, and the correspondence of each file to a specific layer in the PCB occurs through standardization of the file extensions.

 Gerber file formats and file extensions

-For RS-274-X Gerbers, you can usually infer the function of each layer simply by looking at the extension.
-I say “usually” because I’ve received Gerbers as part of projects where the client’s engineer didn’t use the extensions shown above.
+When these Gerbers are imported into a CAM tool, the application can usually infer the function of each layer simply by looking at the extension.
+I say “usually” because not all CAM tools will do this automatically.
 The data in these files is all ASCII data, so any number of applications can read that data and use it to generate 2D vector images of each layer.
-If the Gerber viewer/editor application you’re using doesn’t understand the Gerber format extension and can’t determine the location in the layer stack, then it will cue up the layers out of order (usually in alphabetical order).
+If the Gerber viewer/editor application you’re using doesn’t understand the Gerber format extension and can’t determine the location in the layer stack, then it will cue up the layers out of order (usually in alphabetical order), and you will have to rearrange these manually.

 Gerber file formats GBR extensions

 In the above image, I’ve outlined the two signal layers in this simple board; there are no plane layers.
 The rest of the layers contain a set of data needed for fabrication and assembly.
-These data can be seen in the PCB layout if you know how to use view configurations in your design tools.
+In this case, because a uniform file extension is used, most Gerber viewer applications will not be able to automatically assign each file to a specific layer in the PCB stackup, so the user will need to assign these manually.

 Which Gerber File Extensions and Gerber Format Should You Use?

-Truthfully, whenever I need to send in a design for fabrication, and the fabricator specifically asks for Gerbers, I simply create Gerber file extensions in both formats, zip them up in different folders, and I send in everything to the manufacturer.
-Giving them the option to use either Gerber format eliminates a bit of waiting and some back-and-forth emails.
-I also send in a netlist, NC drill file, BOM, IPC-2158 files, ODB++ files, a set of fab & assembly drawings, pick-and-place data, PDFs with schematics, and a STEP model of the board.
+Truthfully, whenever I need to send in a design for fabrication, and the fabricator specifically asks for Gerbers, I simply create Gerber file extensions in X2 format and I create an ODB++ export.
+Giving them the option to use either the Gerber export of the ODB++ export eliminates a bit of waiting and some back-and-forth emails.
+I also send in a netlist, NC drill file, BOM, pick-and-place data, a set of fab & assembly drawings, and a STEP model of the board.
 If you send them everything and you keep it clearly organized in different folders, the fabricator will be able to choose exactly what they need and they can get the board into production quickly.

 When you need to share your Gerber files and other fabrication data with your manufacturer or other designers, the easiest way is to use the Altium 365 platform.
 Using the Project Release feature, all the fabrication files you’ve generated can be easily shared with your manufacturer.
 Your manufacturer can then access shared files directly through Altium Designer or through their web browser thanks to Altium 365’s secure platform.